Skip to main content

 Run history in the UI

-API-triggered runs aren’t invisible — they’re surfaced in the same dashboard your UI runs land in.
+API-visible runs are surfaced in the same dashboard your UI runs land in.
 Use this to debug a failing run, inspect a past result, or copy a runId you forgot to log.
 Two places to find it:

 Open any workflow on the canvas and click the clock icon in the top toolbar to slide out the Execution History panel.
 Switch to the API Runs tab to filter to runs started via the REST API or MCP server.